Last Updated 11/1/23 to reflect the bankruptcy of Bed Bath and Beyond and the rebranding of Overstock.com. Also added Schoolhouse as a top source.

 If you search Amazon for “shower curtains made in the USA”, you’ll of course get mostly curtains made in China.
 But Bean Products was a welcome exception.
 If you’re in the market for a basic shower curtain that dries quickly, is machine washable, and made of all-natural materials, this is the product for you.

-I love that they use only use natural fabrics, and don’t have to deal with any chemical with “poly”, “ate” or “ine” in its name.
+As I originally wrote, I love that they use only use natural fabrics, and don’t have to deal with any chemical with “poly”, “ate” or “ine” in its name.
 Just cotton, organic cotton, hemp, organic hemp, or a blend.

-You can buy these from Amazon or directly from Bean Products.
+You can buy these from Amazon.

 4. Decorative Things – Extra-Long Shower Curtains in a Variety of Basic Styles